 Pedestrian Safety Improvements: 50th Ave S/Wilson Ave S and S Ferdinand St

-Beginning Monday, October 20, crews will begin construction pedestrian improvements at the intersection of 50th Avenue S, Wilson Avenue S and S Hudson Street.
-This area will be under construction for approximately three weeks.
+Construction of pedestrian improvements at the intersection of 50th Avenue S, Wilson Avenue S and S Hudson Street is currently underway.
+This area will be under construction for approximately two more weeks.

 During construction you can expect: